US offers residency to Venezuelans and will review sanctions

 “By using the law to lift the threat of deportation and grant employment authorization, the Biden administration helps hundreds of thousands of families stay safe and earn a living without fear of being returned to Maduro’s dangerous and cruel regime,” said Rep. Debbie Wasserman Schultz, a Democrat whose South Florida district is home to one of the largest Venezuelan communities in the U.S. “Donald Trump had four years to do this, but the Republican Party’s xenophobia got in the way of doing what is right.”

 Citizens of 10 countries, totaling about 400,000 people, are in the United States now with temporary protected status.
-The largest number come from El Salvador, Honduras and Haiti, with many now in the country for years, with U.S. citizen children and spouses.
-The Trump administration had sought to phase out the program, arguing that it had become a permanent residency program after repeated extensions.
+The largest number come from El Salvador, Honduras and Haiti, many with U.S. citizen children and spouses.
+The Trump administration had sought to phase out the program, arguing that it had effectively become permanent residency after repeated extensions.

+People must show continued residency and pass a criminal background check to qualify for the status.
+Venezuelans must have arrived by Monday to be eligible.

 Temporary protected status, which was created in 1990, grants citizens of eligible nations the ability to stay if they can’t safely return to their home country because of natural disasters, armed conflicts or other factors.
-Department of Homeland Security Secretary Alejandro Mayorkas said Venezuelans qualify because the country is “in turmoil’ and unable to protect its own citizens.
+Department of Homeland Security Secretary Alejandro Mayorkas said Venezuela meets the criteria because the country is “in turmoil’ and unable to protect its own citizens.

 “It is in times of extraordinary and temporary circumstances like these that the United States steps forward to support eligible Venezuelan nationals already present here, while their home country seeks to right itself out of the current crises,” Mayorkas said in announcing the measure.